 The individual in the system

-Why is it that we fear to be picked when we are in an audience?
-Because the moment we get picked we lose our anonymity, we become an individual and have to take responsibility.
+Why is it that we fear being picked when we are in an audience?
+Because the moment we get picked, we lose our anonymity; we become an individual and have to take responsibility.
 We are at the center of attention.
-Many don’t like responsibility, so we just mutter along with all the people keeping our heads down and not using our voice.
+Many don’t like responsibility, so we mutter along with all the people keeping our heads down and not using our voice.
 We don’t take responsibility.
-We don’t want the accountability.
+We don’t want accountability.
 This might not be the heroic life we desperately dream of, but hey, it beats the hell out of taking responsibility.

 So, what’s the alternative?
 The alternative is to become an individual in any system while working in it.
-Being an individual in the system is something totally different than going against the grain of it for the sake of disturbing the system.
+Being an individual in the system is something different than going against the grain of it for the sake of disturbing the system.
 The individual goes along with the system whenever it’s in alignment with his own being.
-The moment it’s not he goes his own way.
-No problem, no worries, no bad feelings.
+The moment it’s not, he goes his own way: no problem, no worries, no bad feelings.

-The authentic individual creates his own rules and his own system within the system.
-Nobody sees him, nobody bothers him, he just creates a loophole in which everything pans out for his individuality.
-He doesn’t work for the system, the system works for him.
+The authentic individual creates his own rules and his system within the system.
+Nobody sees him; nobody bothers him; he just creates a loophole in which everything pans out for his individuality.
+He doesn’t work for the system; the system works for him.
 And in that way, he contributes to the system while contributing to himself.

-The individual doesn’t complain, he provides a solution, a manifestation of an idea he has to share.
+The individual doesn’t complain; he provides a solution, a manifestation of an idea he has to share.
 At the base of every change stands an idea.
 An idea strong enough to give people the courage to manifest a new reality, which then changes the culture.
 An idea others can implement so a new system can arise.
-A community which spreads like an ink mark.
+A community that spreads like an ink mark.

 The individual is a community of one.
-By being an individual and creating loopholes within the system, individuals inspire other people that are on the edge of the system.
+By being an individual and creating loopholes within systems, individuals inspire other people that are on the edge of the system.
 They feel it’s not working for them, and desire a change.
-These people are looking for guidance and individuals can be the guide.
+These people are looking for guidance, and individuals can be the guide.
 But, then the individual needs to use his voice.
-By using his voice and spreading ideas people get a glimpse of what is possible and make a shift.
+By using his voice and spreading ideas, people get a glimpse of what is possible and make a shift.
 And this is his responsibility.